Find Grad Schools

 8 Yearly Graduations

 The 13th most popular school in the country for consumer science majors who are seeking their master's degree is Texas A&M University - Kingsville.
-Each year, around 6,900 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,137 per year, while in-state graduate students, on average, pay $3,409 per year.
-The consumer science program at Texas A&M University - Kingsville awarded 8 master's degrees during the 2020-2021 school year.
-Around 38% of these students were from an underrepresented racial-ethnic group, and 88% were women.
+During the most recent year for which we have data, 8 people received their master's degree in consumer science from Texas A&M Kingsville.
+About 100% of this group were women, and 60% were students from an underrepresented racial-ethnic group.

 7 Yearly Graduations

 Brigham Young University - Provo is the 14th most popular school in the nation for students seeking a master's degree in consumer science.
-Each year, around 36,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $6,120 per year, while in-state graduate students, on average, pay $7,700 per year.
-During the 2020-2021 academic year, 7 people received their master's degree in consumer science from BYU.
+The average in-state tuition for full-time undergraduates is $6,304 per year, while in-state graduate students, on average, pay $7,932 per year.
+During the most recent year for which we have data, 7 people received their master's degree in consumer science from BYU.

 #15